This page shows you how to create and manage Tags in your Google Kubernetes Engine (GKE) clusters.

 List Tags attached to a cluster

-You can list the Tags attached to a cluster by using the gcloud CLI, Google Cloud console, or the Tags API.
+You can list the Tags attached to a cluster by using the gcloud CLI, the Google Cloud console, or the Tags API.

 gcloud